Secure,

 FAQ

-• The Trustless TEE project is stewarded by ml_sudo and Quintus Kilbourn, and was initiated by Flashbots.
+• Project Sovereign is stewards by the Trustless TEE team: ml_sudo and Quintus Kilbourn, and was initiated by Flashbots.

-• The Trustless TEE project operates under the administration of the PBS Foundation, a Swiss Foundation.
+• The Trustless TEE project operates under the administration of the PBS Foundation.

 It is not a for-profit project.
 Funds raised are considered donations.